 - A teaching challenge and how you solved it.

 - Texas State CV highlighting teaching development (e.g. teaching workshops, continuing education, curriculum development projects) and accomplishments (e.g. teaching awards, honors)

 - Three written student comments that address teaching effectiveness (e.g. letters, comments from evaluations, emails)

 - One written letter of support from a faculty member in your department

 - Applications that do not include the documentation outlined above or are not submitted by the specified deadlines will not be considered.
-Ranking of applicants will be based on information in the application materials as applied to the rubric.
+Ranking of applicants will be based on information in the application materials as applied to the checklist.

 Upon completion of the college committees’ reviews, the NLFC Chair will submit the committee’s recommendations to the Faculty Senate for endorsement.
 Once approved, the NLFC Chair will notify the College Deans of the award recipients.